-If you choose to take part in this optional study, the leftover material that was sent by your doctor as part of the mandatory pre-trial tissue submission will be retained and banked for future unknown research.
-Storing samples for future studies is called "biobanking."
+If you choose to take part in this optional study, researchers are also requesting that you allow the storage of leftover blood samples for banking for future research projects.
+Storing samples for future studies is called 'bio-banking.'
 The biobank is being run by ECOG-ACRIN and is supported by the NCI.

 This is a publicly funded study.
 Samples from publicly funded studies are required to be shared as broadly as possible.
 However, we will protect your privacy.
 The goal of this is to make more research possible that may improve people's health.